Solutions

 The scenario

-An administrator at a senior living facility received an email appearing to be from their medical supply vendor requesting updated payment details for upcoming orders.
+Consider a scenario where an administrator at a senior living facility receives an email appearing to be from their medical supply vendor requesting updated payment details for upcoming orders.
 Staff processed the change through their normal accounts payable workflow.
 Over the following six weeks, $47,000 in payments were redirected before a discrepancy was noticed during a routine audit.
-Veridex would have flagged the first-time sender pattern and the bank detail change request before any payment was processed.
+Veridex is designed to surface warning signals — including first-time sender patterns and bank-detail-change requests — that commonly accompany attacks like this.

 What Veridex detects